syncfusion-content/wpf-docs/wpf/DoubleTextBox/Appearance-and-Styling.md

 ### Negative Foreground

-We can change a negative color to the value of `DoubleTextBox` by setting the [NegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~NegativeForeground.html) property and it will be applied when the [ApplyNegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyNegativeForeground.html) property is `true` and the `Value` is negative.
+We can change a negative color for the value of `DoubleTextBox` by setting the [NegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~NegativeForeground.html) property and it will be applied when the [ApplyNegativeForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyNegativeForeground.html) property is `true` and the `Value` is negative.
 The default color of `NegativeForeground` is `Red`.

 {% tabs %}
 {% highlight XAML %}